RubenVerborgh/JavaScript-Style-Guide/index.md

 ### 1.2.
 Design for substitutability
-- There exist two kinds of objects: objects that _do_ things and objects that _make_ things
+- There exist three kinds of objects: objects that _are_ things, objects that _do_ things, and objects that _make_ things.
+  - The first group are data structures that represent a logical unit of information.
+    They typically have few dependencies (mostly other data structures).
+  - The second group are classes that process data and/or interact with the environment.
+    They can depend on other objects for behavior, but they should usually not instantiate those.
+  - The third group are factories, whose sole job is to instantiate other objects.
-  - An object should not know how to instantiate its dependencies;
+  - A regular object should not know how to instantiate its dependencies;
     rather, it takes its dependencies as constructor arguments.
     This allows for unit testing and changing behavior.
-  - Dedicated _factories_ know how to construct object trees.
+    Only factories know how to construct object trees.

 - Prefer composition over inheritance for reuse of functionality.
   - Inheritance is useful for polymorphism and substitutability;